Peru

 Recommendations for Action

-- Peru should strive to improve operational efficiencies and should continue to work with international partners to strengthen land release methodology, including further reviewing its national mine action standards (NMAS).
+Peru should continue to collaborate with international partners to strengthen land release methodology, including by further reviewing its national mine action standards (NMAS).